pluralsight/guides/published/front-end-javascript/ui-state-management-with-redux-in-angular-4/article.md

   }
 ```

-This will let your `angular-cli` locate the JavaScript and CSS files of your Boostrap installation and add them in the build of the project.
+This will let your `angular-cli` locate the JavaScript and CSS files of your Bootstrap installation and add them in the build of the project.

-Next, add `ng-boostrap` to  your dependencies:
+Next, add `ng-bootstrap` to  your dependencies:
 ```
-$ yarn add @ng-boostrap/ng-boostrap
+$ yarn add @ng-bootstrap/ng-bootstrap
 ```

 And include the `NgbModule` in your app's root module (located in `app.module.ts`):